b0o/clerk-sdk-node-named-exports-repro/README.md

 - `4.10.6-broken` is a broken example
 - `4.10.7-broken` is a broken example

 The only difference between the three is the version of `@clerk/clerk-sdk-node` in `package.json`.
+All are configured with `"type": "module"` in `package.json`.

 The code in `index.js` is identical in all three directories: